 Rhubarb and Orange Jam

 I had a very good crop of rhubarb and whilst the stalks were still pink (not thick and green as they are as the rhubarb matures) I decided to make this absolutely delicious jam.
+Not a thick set jam owing to the high water content and reduced sugar.
+It will keep about six weeks on the shelf or freeze in jars until required.
+If you do decide to freeze the jam don't fill the jars right to the top - allow about 3/4 inch headroom in the jar to allow for expansion.

 Put the rhubarb, orange, ginger and strawberries in a large casserole – sprinkle over the sugar and leave for 2-3 hours or even better still overnight until the juices have run.